yuri-gushin/Roboo/README.txt

 Installation
 ============
-Roboo was tested with the stable branch of Nginx - version 0.8.54.
+Roboo was tested with the stable branch of Nginx - version 0.8.54, compiled with perl, proxy and rewrite modules.

 It requires the following Perl modules to be installed:
     Crypt::Random